ryan-mcclue/ryan-mcclue/src/emb-knowledge.md

 Does board have enough RAM + Flash (internal and external) + CPU power?
 (12bits * 512Hz * 2channels) * 1.2protocol-overhead = 1.8kBps
 looking at UART baud rates, we see that it satisfies (no need for USB)

+### ADC
+When using ADC, must know nature of signal:
+- Ensure can sample at relevent Nyquist
+- If noisy, might need a low-pass filter
+- If high dynamic range (ratio to lowest/highest) will need higher bit depth (which in turn gives lower quantisation errors)
+- If pure signal should, low bit depth to save on data

+Reference voltage for analog sensors and ADCs is main source of noise, so it should be as stable as possible

 ## Error Handling
 Have all codepaths be able to operate on 0/nil input (no needless validation)